Skip to main content

 • plot_scatter_regression_ffr_vs_returns: Plot the scatter plot and regression of the annualized return for the asset class along with the annualized change in the Fed Funds Rate.

-• plot_timeseries: Plot the timeseries data from a DataFrame for a specified date range and columns.
+• plot_time_series: Plot the time series data from a DataFrame for a specified date range and columns.

 • summary_stats: Generate summary statistics for a series of returns.